vikwaran03/eda_recipes/README.md

 |         5 |   4.25    | 4.70573 | 4.6857  | 4.65083 | 4.60845 |

-The above pivot table has index values of n_ingredients, not shown in table, column values of n_steps.
+The above pivot table has index values of n_ingredients, not shown in table, and column values of n_steps.
 The actual values in the table are aggregate means of average_ratings for each grouping of (n_ingredients, n_steps) in the pivot table.
 With this table, we can look at how average rating values change based on different number of steps and amount of ingredient used.

 ### Assessment of Missingness:

 #### NMAR Analysis:
 It is plausible that the 'rating' column in the dataset is NMAR (Not Missing at Random), since users who may have not been satisfied by a recipe, may tend to not leave a rating, hence the values are NaN and are dependent on the missing values themselves.
-Collecting data regarding whether or not someone would repeat the recipe or share the recipe may give way to MAR missingess, since it can be pausible that users who gave lower ratings are more likely not to share or repeat a recipe, compared to users who gave higher ratings.
+Collecting data regarding whether or not someone would repeat the recipe or share the recipe may give way to MAR missingess, since there is possibility that users who gave lower ratings are more likely not to share or repeat a recipe, compared to users who gave higher ratings.
 Hence, the missingness depends on the the new share/repeat data collected.

 #### Missingness Dependency: